jakehilton/netstreamsmart/README.md

 var nss:NetStreamSmart = new NetStreamSmart(nc);

 //to close:
-nss.publishClose(); //will let the buffers empty to the server naturally then close nss.close(); //will immediately disconnect sources and close the netstream
+ nss.publishClose(); //will let the buffers empty to the server naturally then close the netstream or nss.publishDispose(); //will let the buffers empty to the server naturally then dispose of the netstream or nss.close(); //will immediately disconnect sources and close the netstream or nss.dispose(); //will immediately disconnect sources and dispose the netstream
 ```